Medical privacy: New Zealand

 In New Zealand, the Health Information Privacy Code (1994) sets specific rules for agencies in the health sector to better ensure the protection of individual privacy.
 The code addresses the health information collected, used, held and disclosed by health agencies.
 For the health sector, the code takes the place of the information privacy principles.

 Netherlands

 The introduction of a nationwide system for the exchange of medical information and access to electronic patient records led to much discussion in the Netherlands.

 Privacy for research participants

 In the course of having or being part of a medical practice, doctors may obtain information that they wish to share with the medical or research community.
 If this information is shared or published, the privacy of the patients must be respected.
 Likewise, participants in medical research that are outside the realm of direct patient care have a right to privacy as well.

+Future research

+While medical privacy remains an important right, it is also crucial to balance privacy with innovation.
+By limiting patient data in response to privacy violations, it potentially hinders data-driven innovation in medicine.
+In addition, keeping data secret for a competitive advantage also poses multiple concerns, potentially slowing advances in medical testing (e.g. Myriad Genetics).